|

 Initialize the bit set with a custom input string.

-| [in] | allocate | the allocation function for the dynamic bit set. |
+| [in] | allocator | the allocator for memory. |

 | [in] | start_string_index | the index of the input string to start reading is CCC_Tribool input. |